-- Visitors and researchers may not take images of children’s faces without the specific permission of the Manager and parents/caregivers/whãnau because the centre cannot know what will happen with these images.
+- Visitors and researchers may not take images of the faces of our tamariki without the specific permission of the Manager and parents/whānau because we will not know how these images could be used.

-- Parents/caregivers and whãnau of children attending the Centre can take images at the centre that involve their own child or children.
+- Parents and whānau of tamariki attending Midcity Childcare can take images at the Centre and at Centre events that only involve their own tamariki.

-- Parents/caregivers and whãnau are entitled to copies of these images and recordings.
-They may only be shared through confidential means with family/whãnau unless they give specific permission for sharing through more accessible means e.g. Centre website.
+- Parents and whānau are entitled to copies of these images and recordings.
+They may only be shared through confidential means with whānau unless they give specific permission for sharing through more accessible means e.g. Midcity Childcare website.

 - All ICT equipment/devices should be cared for in a responsible manner.
 Any damage, loss or theft of ICT equipment/devices must be reported immediately to the Manager.

-- Staff that participate in online communication deemed not to be in the best interest of the Centre, its staff, employers, children or families/whanau, regardless of whether this occurs inside or outside of working hours, will be subject to disciplinary action.
+- Kaiako that participate in online communication deemed not to be in the best interest of the Centre, its staff, employers, tamariki or whānau, regardless of whether this occurs inside or outside of working hours, will be subject to disciplinary action.
 This online communication can include but is not limited to:

 - Posts that damage the reputation of the Centre

 - Posts that breach confidentiality

 - Posts that are detrimental to an employee or employer’s reputation

-- Posts that reflect negative, personal issues regarding the Centre, its employees or employers, families/whãnau and children.
+- Posts that reflect negative, personal issues regarding the Centre, its employees or employers, whānau and tamariki.

-- Staff respect other staff, children, families and whãnau confidentiality in all online and multimedia communications
+- Kaiako respect each other, the tamariki, and their whānau with confidentiality in all online and multimedia communications.

 - ICT must not be used to deliberately facilitate any illegal or inappropriate workplace behaviour.
-This includes electronic communication that could cause offence to others, harass or harm them, or put staff at potential risk.
+This includes electronic communication that could cause offence to others, harass or harm them, or put kaiako at potential risk.

-- Staff will seek written permission from parents and whãnau before using images of children for any purposes
+- Kaiako will seek written permission from parents and whānau before using images of their tamariki for any purposes.

 - Disciplinary action can include termination or other intervention deemed appropriate by Management, including reimbursement for compensation and costs from employees who infringe copyright.